1871fotc/fotc/docs/headstones.md

 ## Harp or Lyre

 A harp or lyre symbolises hope, joy and music.
 It was the symbol of St. Cecila, the Patron Saint of Musicians, and is often associated with worship in heaven.
 This can be seen on the grave of Joseph Phillips (10-8-12).

+!!! warning "Volunteer opportunity"

+    Contribute a photo of a headstone with a Harp or Lyre.
+Tell us where you found it.

 <!-- photos of grave of Joseph Phillips (10-8-12) -->
 <!-- add caption and plot id -->